Paoli/Thorndale Line: Stations

 The Paoli/Thorndale Line includes the following stations west of the Center City Commuter Connection; stations indicated with a gray background are closed.

 Ridership

 The Paoli/Thorndale Line has the highest total ridership on the system.
-Between FY 2008–FY 2019 yearly ridership ranged from 6–6.5 million, save a drop to 5.5 million in FY 2017.
+Between FY 2013–FY 2019 yearly ridership ranged from 6–6.5 million, save a drop to 5.5 million in FY 2017.
 In FY 2019 its 6,170,950 passengers exceeded the next highest, the Lansdale/Doylestown Line, by nearly 1.2 million.
+Ridership collapsed during the COVID-19 pandemic.